Lewelling24/Lewelling24/README.md

 - 👋 Hi, I’m Kane Lewelling
 - 👀 I’m interested in software development
-- 🌱 I recently graduated with a degree in Computer Science
+- 🌱 I have a degree in Computer Science
 - 📫 How to reach me: kanelewelling@gmail.com

 <!---